alecazam/kram/README.md

 *BC*
 Desktop and consoles, Apple M1
+GPU accelerated encoders
+Several encoders to choose from
+Can fit more than 2 unique colors to a 4x4 block with BC7, but no BC1/3 GPU accelerators 100 to 1000x faster.

 BC1 - 4bpp, 565, 2-bit selector, kram doesn't support 1-bit alpha form
 BC2 - not exposed
 BC3 - 8bpp 565, 2-bit selector, 8-bit alpha, 3-bit selector